Edwin Sifuna: Senate

 In the 2022 Kenyan general election, Sifuna once again contested the Nairobi Senatorial seat.
 He garnered 716,876 to clinch the seat and is now serving the people of Nairobi as their senator.
 In February 2023, he assumed the role of deputy minority whip in the Senate.

 Personal life

 Edwin Sifuna was born on 22 May 1982, at St. Mary's Hospital in Mumias, Kakamega County.
 His father was a civil servant with the defunct Municipal Council and his mother, a now-retired teacher from Moi Primary School in Bungoma.
 He has two brothers and two sisters.
-He is married with a daughter.
+He is married and has a daughter.